1950s Lamp Post Floor Lamp

 The striped design of the glass of this lamp is used in many lamps from Massive, but also S.A.
 Boulanger used it for several chandeliers and wall lamps.

-Originally, this floor lamp has rubber caps on the legs.
+Originally, this 1950s lamp post floor lamp has rubber caps on the legs and a lid on top of the glass.

 Arlus advertisement from 1953